apache/dolphinscheduler/docs/docs/en/guide/resource/configuration.md

 - Change `data.basedir.path` to the local directory path.
 Please make sure the user who deploy dolphinscheduler have read and write permissions, such as: `data.basedir.path=/tmp/dolphinscheduler`.
 And the directory you configured will be auto-created if it does not exists.
 - Modify the following two parameters, `resource.storage.type=HDFS` and `resource.hdfs.fs.defaultFS=file:///`.

+## HDFS Resource Configuration

+When it is necessary to use the Resource Center to create or upload relevant files, all files and resources will be stored on HDFS.
+Therefore the following configuration is required.

 ## Configuring the common.properties

 After version 3.0.0, if you want to upload resources using HDFS or S3 from the Resource Center, you will need to configure the following paths The following paths need to be configured: `api-server/conf/common.properties` and `worker-server/conf/common.properties`.
 This can be found as follows.